 • Not unintentionally hilarious – Unless you’re writing humor, this is a no-no. Don’t create the corollary of a Tom Swiftie by calling your character “Ima Hogg.”

 • Gender specific – This will avoid problems when a pronoun is first used to refer to your character.
-For example, if you describe Pat cleaning the house as the story begins, some readers’ stereotypes will kick in and presume Pat is a woman, so the first time you use “he” or “him” to refer to Pat, the reader will be confused.
+If you describe Pat cleaning the house as the story begins, some readers’ stereotypes will kick in and presume Pat is a woman, so the first time you use “he” or “him” to refer to Pat, the reader will be confused.

 • Congruent with character’s nature – Unless writing a humorous book or scene, you wouldn’t give an alpha male character a feminine name such as “Percival” or “Summer.”